byu-cpe/ecen522r-hw-security/_labs/modchip.md

 ### Step 4: Hard Modchip Attack (Bonus 10%)
 Enter the *SECRET* mode by connecting a signal generator to the appropriate signal and providing the *SECRET* key.
 Be careful to not provide more than 3.3V to the board.
 Check the signal generator's output with the oscilloscope before connecting it to the board.

 **REPORT**: Take a photo of your setup showing the signal generator connected to the board, and include it in your lab report.
 Include a screenshot of the terminal window showing that you have successfully entered *SECRET* mode in your lab report.
+Describe what signal you connected the signal generator to, and what settings you used on the signal generator (waveform type, frequency, amplitude, offset, etc).

 ## What to Submit